afids/AFIDs-HCP/README.md

 IMPORTANT: Please note that by downloading and using imaging data in this dataset, you confirm that you have read and agreed to the WU-Minn HCP Consortium Open Access Data Use Terms outlined here: https://www.humanconnectome.org/study/hcp-young-adult/document/wu-minn-hcp-consortium-open-access-data-use-terms and available in `IMAGING_DATA_USE_AGREEMENT.txt`.

-AFID placement data are released under the Attribution 4.0 International (CC BY 4.0) license, available in `AFIDS_LICENSE.txt`.
+AFID placement data are released under the Attribution 4.0 International (CC BY 4.0) license, available in `DERIVATIVE_DATA_USE_AGREEMENT.txt`.

 ## Access